xiqtcacf/IndonesianCattle-Scripts/README.md

 data mapped to BosTau9 reference but without using Bali-Australia as source reference during revisions;

-data mapped to BosTau9 reference and from new downloaded Northernmost Southeast Asia and East Asia during revisions.
+data mapped to BosTau9 reference and from new downloaded Northernmost Southeast Asia and East Asian samples during revisions.

 Script to perform liftover from BosTau9 reference to Banteng reference during revisions.